 Where an applicant does not meet the prescribed English language proficiency requirements but believes that they can demonstrate the requisite proficiency for admission the University may, at its discretion, consider the application.

 Internet access and computer specification

-Students will require regular access to a computer (or mobile device^{}) with an internet connection to use the University of London's online resources and systems.
-A webcam may be required in the event that online timed assessments (if offered) are proctored, and in such a case, it is a student's responsibility to ensure that they have a webcam.
+Students will require regular access to a portable computer with an internet connection to use the University of London's online resources and systems.